Audio and video content

 - If no,

-- Consider providing text before the video to let users know that captions are not needed, e.g. “Captions not needed: this video has is no soundtrack” or “Captions not needed: the only sound in this video is background music”.
+- Consider providing text before the video to let users know that captions are not needed, e.g. “Captions not needed: this video has no soundtrack” or “Captions not needed: the only sound in this video is background music”.

 Is there visual information (charts, graphs, tables, or on-screen text such as names, titles or email addresses) needed to understand the content?